 My teaching and advising seeks to balance accessibility with high expectations and rigorous academic standards for student work.
 In my interactions and feedback, I try to create a dynamic that is respectful and inclusive of students from all backgrounds and perspectives.
 Within that supportive framework, I encourage students to take intellectual risks and I challenge them to interrogate the assumptions and contextual frames that shape how they understand our social world.
 My courses are designed to engage students with relevant content and methods, elicit active participation, encourage inclusive classroom discussion, and assess students’ ability to apply concepts to real-world challenges.
 Through this approach, I hope to expose a wide range of Cornell graduate and undergraduate students to the merits of rigorous scientific thinking about social problems and policy dilemmas.

-This undergraduate course (PAM 2250 / SOC 2070), offered in Spring 2017 at Cornell University, is cross-listed with the Policy Analysis & Management and Sociology Departments.
+This undergraduate course (PAM 2250 / SOC 2070), first taught in Spring 2017 and offered again for Fall 2018 at Cornell University, is cross-listed with the Policy Analysis & Management and Sociology Departments.
 The course introduces the causes, consequences, and possible solutions of major issues facing U.S. society today.
 Students learn how social problems are defined and contested in the public sphere, and how various perspectives reflect underlying debates about social norms and values.
 Through readings, lectures, in-class discussion, and writing assignments, students explore a range of social problems in depth, such as: childhood poverty, racial segregation and discrimination, crime, job insecurity, family instability, discrimination by sexual identity, unequal pay for women’s work, and gender imbalances in family life.
 Students study the historical and social roots of these various issues, bringing into focus how individual experiences and choices are embedded within a broader social structure.

 Introductory Statistics for Policy Analysis and Management Majors